This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Well, how much thought have you put into food for breastfeeding and the affects it may be having on you, your milk supply and your baby’s digestive health?

-- What foods to avoid and how.
+- What foods to avoid while breastfeeding and why.

 - Free eBook with all of my top milk boosting tips.

-- Free dairy-free breastfeeding meal plan and food list.
+- Free dairy free breastfeeding meal plan and food list.

 - How to know if your baby has a dairy intolerance or allergy.